-3 Salary average
+3. Salary average

-A similar metric used to spot pay gaps is the salary average.
-Measure salary average by team, department, employee demographic, or organization.
+The salary average is a similar metric used to spot pay gaps.
+Measure the salary average by team, department, employee demographic, or organization.

 To calculate the salary average, add all the salaries in your chosen group and divide by the number of people in that group.